chrismeistre/chrismeistre.github.io/_posts/2022-01-28-Red Teaming - My first physical assessment.md

 - When a phishing attack is noticed, communicate by means other than email that an attacker might have access to
 - Provide ongoing training to staff members about phishing and vhishing attacks, carefully explaining to them the impact
 - Make sure policies are in place to cater for external service providers access to stores
-- Do not neglect physical access securit
+- Do not neglect physical access security
 - Segment the network in such a way that compromising one store does not give the attacker access to the complete network